toomas-tartes-27HacQwqvA0-unsplash

 HDBank's Distribution Network HDBank's Distribution Network

-LeapFrog is committed to supporting HDBank’s growth, with a particular focus on efforts to improve financial inclusion for Vietnam’s emerging consumers and MSMEs.
+LeapFrog is committed to support HDBank’s growth, with a focus on efforts to improve financial inclusion for Vietnam’s emerging consumers and MSMEs.

 Source: McKinsey Asia-Pacific PFS Survey 2021